hoplon/javelin/README.md

 ## Building and Running Tests

-To build Javelin with advanced optimizations and prepare test harness:
+To build Javelin with advanced optimizations and run tests in PhantomJS:

 ```
-lein with-profile devz cljsbuild clean
-lein with-profile devz cljsbuild once test
+boot test-javelin --advanced
 ```

-To run the tests in PhantomJS (Unix):
+For development you may want to forgo optimizations and test continuously:

 ```
-test/run.sh
+boot watch speak test-javelin
 ```

-Alternatively, open the `test/test.html` file in a browser and view the test results in the JavaScript console.

 ## License